ConnorFriday-code/NoteGroupsProjectThree/README.md

     else:
         app.config["SQLALCHEMY_DATABASE_URI"] = os.environ.get("DATABASE_URL")

-Then I needed to make sure SQLAlchemy can read our database, and this is done by making sure the url starts with: 'postgresql://'.
+Then I needed to make sure SQLAlchemy could read our database, and this is done by making sure the URL starts with: 'postgresql://'.
 However, this should not be changed in the environment variable, so I added this to the 'else' statement from above.
 So now it is:

     if os.environ.get("DEVELOPMENT") == "True":
         app.config["SQLALCHEMY_DATABASE_URI"] = os.environ.get("DB_URL")